Who is eligible to become a user of the OSG Connect service?

 Will I get notified about hitting quota limits?

 The only place you can currently see your quota status is in the login messages.
+Jobs that cannot complete output file transfer due to an exceeded quote will be placed on hold by HTCondor, and output lost.

 How do I run and manage complex workflows?